ctnava/rxtechnotes/law/drug_development.md

 - Passed after the **sulfanilamide** tragedy, which caused over 100 deaths (many of which were children) after using this drug in an oral tablet dosage form

 > 🤯 Thalidomide is now FDA-approved for treating multiple myeloma and leprosy.
 Use requires strict risk acknowledgment from both men and women.

+### Durham-Humphrey Amendment (1951)

+- **Medication Orders**: a written request on a physician's order form OR a transcribed verbal/ telephone order in an *inpatient* setting.
+- **Prescription**: medication order on a prescription blank to be filled in an *outpatient/ ambulatory* setting.
+- **Legend**: Medications that may not be dispensed to the public except on the order or *prescription* of a licensed prescriber.
+These "prescription" drugs require a federal *legend* to appear on the packaging that states: "Federal law prohibits dispensing this medication without a prescription" or "RX Only".
+- **Over-the-Counter(OTC)**: Medications that may be sold without a prescription as long as they are appropriately labeled for home use.

 ## Kefauver-Harris Amendment (1962)